A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Preliminaries

 \subsection{Time derivative}

 As the solutions are not required to exhibit any a priori differentiability in the time variable, there is a technical difficulty when trying to use the solution itself as a test function.
 To overcome this problem, we can use a mollified version of the equation as an intermediate step in the proof.
-For a smooth and even function $\chi_{[-1,1]} \leq \zeta \leq \chi_{[-2,2]}$ we define the dilations by $\epsilon > 0$ as $\zeta_{\epsilon}(t) = \epsilon^{-1} \zeta(\epsilon^{-1} t)$.
-Using the convolution
+For a smooth and even function $\chi_{[-4^{-1},4^{-1}]} \leq \zeta \leq \chi_{[-2^{-1},2^{-1}]}$ and $\epsilon > 0$, we set for any locally integrable $\varphi$